peteryxu/aqd-cli-workshop/workshop/01-setup.md

 **Windows**

 To install Amazon Q CLI on Windows, you will need to use Windows Subsystem for Linux (wsl).
-I have put together an installation guide which you should follow - [Installing Amazon q CLI in wsl](https://dev.to/aws/the-essential-guide-to-installing-amazon-q-developer-cli-on-windows-lmh)
+I have put together an installation guide you can follow - [Installing Amazon q CLI in wsl](https://dev.to/aws/the-essential-guide-to-installing-amazon-q-developer-cli-on-windows-lmh)

 **MacOS**